risk-first/website/docs/estimating/Fixing-Scrum.md

 ![Scrum](/img/generated/estimating/scrum/scrum4.svg)

-Look above at the diagram what Scrum is trying to do to mitigate [Feature Risk](/tags/Feature-Risk):
+Look above at the diagram, showing how Scrum is trying to mitigate [Feature Fit Risk](/tags/Feature-Fit-Risk):

 - We [Meet Reality](/tags/Meeting-Reality) to ensure we've got a feedback loop.
 - We **time-box** to avoid wasting stake-holders' time (Schedule Risk).